Water Supply and Sewage Treatment

 Recent Developments

-- In a highly anticipated report released in mid-January, The EPA warned that two types of PFAS chemicals in biosolids can pose a health threat at levels as low as 1 part per billion, according to Waste Dive.
+• In a highly anticipated report released in mid-January, The EPA warned that two types of PFAS chemicals in biosolids can pose a health threat at levels as low as 1 part per billion, according to Waste Dive.
 The EPA found that two perfluoroalkyl substances (PFOA and PFOS) can leach from biosolids - or sewage sludge - if applied as a fertilizer, deposited in landfills, or incinerated.
-The EPA study focused on land application of biosolids because of its potential impact on water and food supplies.
+The EPA study focused on land application of biosolids because of their potential impact on water and food supplies.
 While the EPA’s findings do not involve an enforcement element, the agency recommends removing PFAS upstream from water treatment facilities.

 Get A Demo